BEXIS2/Documents/Manuals/DDM/DataDiscovery_Manual.md

 ### 3 Dashboard
 #### 3.1 My Datasets
-On this page, users can see which datasets they are accessing and which rights they have on the datasets.
+Overview on all datasets the currently logged in user has access.
+Datasets are groups by permission: Own (full permission including granting permission), Edit, and download.
+Datasets marked in red have incomplete metadata.

 ![image info](https://github.com/BEXIS2/Documents/raw/master/Manuals/DDM/Images/dashboard.png)

 #### 3.2 My Requests
-This page lists all your requests.If necessary you can withdraw/delete your request.
+List of all your pending and answered requests for data access permissions.
+Pending requests can be withdrawn/delete, if the request is not anymore valid.
 ![image info](https://github.com/BEXIS2/Documents/raw/master/Manuals/DDM/Images/Requests.png)

 #### 3.3 Decision
-The page lists open requests for your datasets.
-You can accept or decline the request by clicking the buttons on the right.
+List of all answered and pending requests related to your datasets.
+You can accept (hook) or reject (minus) pending requests.
+The requesting person will be informed via email about your decision.

 ![image info](https://github.com/BEXIS2/Documents/raw/master/Manuals/DDM/Images/decision.png)